danrot/danrot.github.io/_posts/2023-10-24-git-bisect-and-the-importance-of-a-clean-history.md

 **Knowing that these two added lines are causing the error makes the bug hunting a lot easier.** In this example the reason was a missing `break` statement.

-Now this was a rather small example, but the interesting part is that [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) has an logarithmic complexity, i.e. the savings get much bigger with an increasing number of commits, e.g. **if the specified range contains 100 commits roughly 7 steps will be necessary to find the commit in question**.
+Now this was a rather small example, but the interesting part is that [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) has an logarithmic complexity, i.e. the savings get much bigger with an increasing number of commits, e.g. **if the specified range contains 100 commits roughly 7 steps will be necessary to find the commit in question**.